MfellnerDev/BillingSystem/README.md

 # BillingSystem
-A small and very simple BillingSystem in Java, more's coming soon! ^^
+A small and very simple BillingSystem in Java.

-# !
-Attention: This project is not meant to be used by others, it is just a documentation of my learning path!
-Please do not use this, like serious.
-Don't.
+## Note:
+This is, like most of my things that are public, a repo that is very old.
+This repo was just an exercise with my basic skills in Java.
+It will not be continued.